 While you talk to your doctor to determine the right course of action for you, we may cover your drug in certain cases during the first 90 days you are a member of our plan.
 For each of your drugs that is not on our formulary, or if your ability to get your drugs is limited, we will cover a temporary 30-day supply when you go to a network pharmacy.
 If your prescription is written for fewer days, we’ll allow refills to provide up to a maximum 30-day supply of medication.
 After your first 30-day supply, we will not pay for these drugs, even if you have been a member of the plan less than 90 days.

-If you are a resident of a long-term care facility, we will allow you to refill your prescription until we have provided you with a 98-day transition supply, consistent with the dispensing increment (unless you have a prescription written for fewer days).
-We will cover more than one refill of these drugs for the first 90 days you are a member of our plan.
-If you need a drug that is not on our formulary, or if your ability to get your drugs is limited, but you are past the first 90 days of membership in our plan, we will cover a 31-day emergency supply of that drug (unless you have a prescription for fewer days) while you pursue a formulary exception.
+If you are a resident of a long-term care facility and you need a drug that is not on our formulary or if your ability to get your drugs is limited, but you are past the first 90 days of membership in our plan, we will cover a 31-day emergency supply of that drug while you pursue a formulary exception.